 Having an experienced Nevada personal injury lawyer at your side can make all the difference.
 Best of all, we take no payment unless and until you receive compensation.

 To speak to one of our lawyers, call us at 702-DEFENSE (702-333-3673) or fill out the form on this page.
-If your case is in California, please see our page on California Uber and Lyft accident attorneys.
+If your case is in California, please see our page on how to file a motorcycle accident lawsuit in California.

 - Andrews v.
 Harley Davidson, Inc., 106 Nev.
 533, 537, 796 P.2d 1092, 1095 (1990) ("A manufacturer has a duty to design a reasonably crashworthy vehicle.
 Huddell v.
 Levine, 537 F.2d 726, 737 (3d.
 Cir.
 1976).
 In regard to the crashworthiness of a vehicle, once a court or jury determines that a design defect exists misuse precludes recovery only when the plaintiff misuses the product in a manner in which the defendant could not reasonably foresee.
 See Hughes v.
 Magic Chief, Inc., 288 N.W.2d 542, 545 (Iowa 1980).
 Negligent driving of a vehicle is a foreseeable risk against which a manufacturer is required to take precautions.
 Ford Motor Co. v.
 Hill, 404 So.2d 1049, 1052 (Fla.
 1981).
 Specifically, it is foreseeable that a plaintiff, who is intoxicated, will drive negligently and get in an accident since intoxication leads to a significant number of accidents yearly.
 Therefore, evidence of Andrews' intoxication is not relevant to whether a design defect in his motorcycle was the proximate cause of his injuries.").